 ROTC offers a variety of resources, including scholarships, athletic teams and academic assistance.
 Neighboring Fort Wainwright offers students numerous opportunities to participate in military activities such as the Arctic biathlon competition, mentorships and recreational activities in an Arctic environment.
 For more information visit the UAF ROTC website or call 907-474-7501.

-The military science curriculum is an approved minor which includes credit for one writing- and one oral-intensive course.
+The military science curriculum is an approved minor that includes credit for one writing- and one oral-intensive course.
 Classes, including outdoor skills labs, are offered every semester.
 Labs give students hands-on instruction in areas such as rappelling, skiing, first aid, land navigation and survival.

 Army ROTC comprises two levels: the basic course followed by the advanced course.
 Credit for the basic course can be earned in three ways: by completing freshman and sophomore military science classes, by completing a four-week summer camp or by having prior military basic training.
 Students incur no obligation to Army ROTC or the Armed Forces during the basic course.

 Students who complete the basic course may enter the advanced course, which is normally reserved for juniors and seniors pursuing a commission in the regular Army, Army Reserves or Army National Guard.
-For more information contact the Department of Military Science at 907-474-6852, 907-474-7501, email@example.com or through the UAF ROTC website.
+For more information, contact the Department of Military Science at 907-474-6852, 907-474-7501, firstname.lastname@example.org or through the UAF ROTC website.